hartenthaler/german-chancellors-presidents/README.md

 ## Usage
 Activate this module as an admin (in Control Panel/Modules/Individual page/Historic events).

+For wikipedia links in the notes markdown formatting is used; this should be enabled for your tree.
+See Control panel / Manage family trees / Preferences and then scroll down to "Text" and mark the option "markdown".
+If markdown is disabled the links are still working, but the formatting isn't so nice.

 Select as user "Historic events" at the "Facts and events" tab.